luciopaiva/glacier-retrieve/README.md

 # Glacier Retrieve

+> [!Warning]
+>
+> This was mostly vibe-coded in a couple of hours.
+While it might be useful depending on your use case, it is not production-ready.
+Use at your own risk.

 A simple tool to help retrieve files from Amazon Glacier.

 Set your AWS credentials in `~/.aws/credentials` as you would for running the AWS CLI tool.
 If you need to specify the region, set it in `~/.aws/config`.